 With an aging population and rising medical costs, Americans are becoming more and more acquainted with Medicaid.
 However, few actually understand what Medicaid is and are often unable to distinguish between Medicare and Medicaid.
 To start with, both are federal programs designed to help with healthcare costs.
 However, the two programs diverge when focusing on the beneficiaries.
 While Medicare is available to all who are 65 years of age or older, or those who are disabled, Medicaid has additional restrictions which allow it to serve a subgroup of those who qualify for Medicare.
 To qualify for Medicaid, you must satisfy a “means-test” which means that you must have low income and low assets to qualify.
 Despite some individuals failing to qualify for Medicaid due to too high an income or surplus assets, they may still be unable to afford the necessary healthcare treatment given rising medical costs.
 As a result, planning for Medicaid can ensure that you aren’t stuck in a situation in which you cannot qualify for Medicaid and also cannot afford the required healthcare.
 An experienced Medicaid planning attorney can work with you to ensure that you achieve your goals while still qualifying for much-needed Medicaid coverage.

 At E.A.
-Goodman Law, LLC, we specifically focus on elder law, of which Medicaid planning is a component.
+Goodman Law, LLC, we serve residents of New Jersey including Bergen County, Morris County, Morristown, Somerset County, and Union County, and specifically focus on elder law, of which Medicaid planning is a component.
 Over the years, we have helped individuals like yourself plan for retirement and the later stages of life.
-We understand the intricacies of estate planning, retirement, long-term care planning, Medicaid eligibility, and the litany of issues which make up elder law.
+We understand the intricacies of estate planning, retirement, long-term care planning, Medicaid eligibility, and the litany of issues that make up elder law.
 Our approach is to treat you as a partner.
 We do not address isolated issues; rather, we work with you to understand your goals, your desires, your plans, and your needs.
 By understanding all aspects of your life, we can then help you plan for the future in a manner that benefits you and your family.
 If you have concerns relating to Medicaid planning or eligibility, please contact our office today.
 It’s never too early to plan for your future, nor is it ever too late.

 Although Medicaid is a federal program, it is administered at the state level which results in each state having different eligibility requirements.
 The requirements for qualifying for Medicaid in New Jersey involve specific characteristics of the person, such as age, disability, income, and assets.